Anomandarist/Shadowrun-UK/AdventureLog/ComingOutOfRetirement.md

 - Pierre agrees to collect.
 - Trolls get asset.
 We get money.
 All depart.
 Pavlov took a hit to the back of the head out of vindictiveness.
 - Sanguine takes a hike, literally.
-- Siu Feng takes his share and vanishes after passing his deets to Jack.
+- Siu Feng takes his share and vanishes after passing his comcode to Jack.
-- Vlad wants to rifle through the SK dead russo’s pockets, but first wants to check Siu Feng isn’t a SKer.
+- Vlad wants to rifle through Kazamir's pockets, but first wants to check Siu Feng isn’t a SKer.
 He isn’t.
 Vlad finds a pistol (destroying it as it’s SK), commlink and forearm cyberdeck - which Vlad takes.
 - Loki wants to see Titania so leaves.
 He gets an AR message advising it’s being moved and hacked, then nothing, and when he arrives it’s long gone.
 This is a problem.

 - Loki asks for a bit of assistance -  CCTV checks from Sanguine, Jack even feels willing to stop by.
 Loki gets into a cab (ugh) and thinks about towing companies and other removals.
 - Sanguine keeps searching CCTV for Titania.
-By midafternoon Sanguine finds some tow pictures.
+By mid-afternoon Sanguine finds some tow pictures.

 - Vlad hands over the commlink and cyberdeck to Sanguine and asks him to hack in
 - At a later date, gets on a bus and turns it on